fullstackhacker/phpwithme/README.md

 * `php_framework/public/stylesheets` - This folder contains all you stylesheets

-* `php_framework/public/srcs` - This folder contains all php files beside the index.php file that is located in the public directory - Every file in here that is rendered by some sort of backend work (i.e. using a database) should have a counter-part in the controllers folder that does the actual work
+* `php_framework/public/views` - This folder contains the frontend files beside the index.php file that is located in the public directory - Every file in here that is rendered by some sort of backend work (i.e. using a database) should have a counter-part in the controllers folder that does the actual work

 Set up/Installation
 -------------------